 - TEST CENTRE: plan how you are getting there; ensure plenty of time and correct identification.

 - Pace yourself.

-- The exam is divided into two halves – once the first paper was complete you were unable to go back.
+- The exam is divided into two halves – for the SAQ once the first paper was complete you were unable to go back.
 It is not clear whether this will still be the case for the SBA.

 - Read the question carefully AND answer what it asks, not what you want it to ask.

 - No negative marks – give every question a go!

 - A ‘flag’ function exists for those questions you think you may want to revisit/haven’t answered.